 Start with foundational exercises (footwork, leg circles, the hundred) before advancing to more complex movements.
 Sessions typically last 50 minutes.
 Aim for 2–3 sessions per week for optimal results.

-A growing body of peer-reviewed research supports the health benefits of Reformer Pilates training.
+A growing body of peer-reviewed research supports the health benefits of X-former Pilates training.
 These are the key studies.

-The Reformer Pilates is one piece of your personalized fitness plan — informed by your movement assessment, body composition data, and health goals.
+The X-former Pilates is one piece of your personalized fitness plan — informed by your movement assessment, body composition data, and health goals.

 Bountiful, Utah · alyze.health